guitmz/shiftpy/README.md

 Python restful API to help sending data to Redshift

 # Running it
+You need to edit `const.py` to match your settings.
 I recommend running it as a Docker container:

 ```